biati-digital/alfred-calculate-anything/README.md

 Calculate Anything can convert between 100 cryptocurrencies and 168 currencies.
 Again, you can use natural language or simply pass the currency symbol.

 ```
-- 2 bitcoin to dollars
+- 2 bitcoins to dollars
 - 0.1 bitcoin in dollars
 - 5 bitcoins in ethereum
 - 1 ethereum to ¥